Home NAS Setup in India: Complete Storage Guide

 TrueNAS Scale

-TrueNAS Scale is the most powerful open-source NAS operating system.
+TrueNAS Scale is the most powerful open-source NAS operating system available today.
 Based on Debian Linux, it offers:

 System requirements: 8 GB RAM minimum (ZFS is memory-hungry), 16 GB recommended.
-This rules out Raspberry Pi and low-end mini PCs.
+Right away, this rules out Raspberry Pi and most low-end mini PCs.

 Installation: